HedgehogKUCC/Book/VoiceTube.md

 # Voice Tube

 <h3>
-To end this, I want to share a quote that's been helping me lately.
+To end this, I want to share a quote that's been helping me lately.<br>

 > If you get tired, rest.<br>
 > Don't quit.